RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/rs-6-4-2-tba.md

 - Add support for underscore ‘_’ as a valid character for [rack awareness]({{<relref "/rs/clusters/configure/rack-zone-awareness">}}) (RS87458)

 - When updating a [BDB object]({{<relref "/rs/references/rest-api/objects/bdb">}}), the version property is immutable.
 Any validation will be performed according to the BDB object version that was set during upgrade or install (RS93294)

-- Maximum length of commands that internal clients can send was changed to 2GB (RS80816)

 #### Redis Stack v6.2.6